Dog aggression is a complex topic that requires experience and skill to address it successfully.

 Dog-to-People Aggression

 Whether the aggression is due to improper socialization or a traumatic event, dogs can exhibit many forms of aggression towards people.
-I have experience with all forms of aggression including territorial aggression, resource guarding, handling issues, startle sensitivity, and barrier frustration.
+I am a dog aggression trainer in Cary, NC and I have experience with all forms of aggression including territorial aggression, resource guarding, handling issues, startle sensitivity, and barrier frustration.
 I will show you how to identify specific changes in the environment which cause the unwanted behavior.

 I will then show you how to read your dog's anxiety levels to keep him within his comfort zone.
 The final step will be to desensitize him to the specific events so he becomes more comfortable with the events that initially caused the aggression.